aoloe/scribus-manual-pdf-and-printing/NOTES.md

 Kriks:	Just a note: you can add "-define pdf:use-trimbox=true" to your identify command (before the filename), but it still doesn't gives the 270% (my result is 295.686%).
 I don't know where the difference comes from.

+## Fonts emebdding, subsetting, and outlining

+"in font subsetting done by Andreas, the subset options now does exactly what it says: with most of today fonts a real subset will be produced, the Type3 subset option being now mostly used by old Postscript Type 1 fonts.
+Same the outline mode will do what it says, the font will be really vectorized in order to respond to the need of print shops which do not want to see any trace of font, even Type 3, in the files they receive." (jean, ML, 14.1.2016)